Skip to content

 Error Classification and Pipeline Boundaries

 Supplier data arrives through heterogeneous transport layers: SFTP flat-file drops, EDI 856/810 streams, and RESTful supplier portals.
 Each introduces distinct failure modes that must be isolated before they corrupt the traceability graph.
 Transient network timeouts, authentication token expiration, and rate-limiting headers represent recoverable transport errors.
 Missing lot identifiers, invalid traceability event types, and schema drift represent fatal compliance violations.
 A production pipeline must route these categories into separate execution paths.
 Transport errors trigger adaptive retry logic with exponential backoff.
 Compliance violations trigger immediate dead-letter queue (DLQ) routing with immutable audit logging.
-Mixing these paths guarantees either silent data loss or pipeline paralysis.
+Mixing these paths guarantees either silent data loss or pipeline paralysis: retrying a structurally broken record wastes compute and never succeeds, while dead-lettering a mere 503 throws away a record that would have persisted cleanly on the next attempt.

 Figure — Error classification and retry vs DLQ routing: